aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-06/lesson-02.md

 }
 {{</p5js>}}

-## Example: Walker Explosion
+### Example: Walker Explosion

 In this example, we make all the walkers emerge from the same location.
 This starting location is randomized when the code starts.

 We also replace all the walkers in the array with new ones when the mouse is clicked.
 The x and y location is based on the mouse coordinates.
+This creates an effect that looks like the walker objects are exploding from the mouse cursor

 {{<p5js autoplay=0 width="400" height="800">}}
 let myWalker = [];